-The General Data Protection Regulation (GDPR) will be enforced from 25 May 2018 across EU Member States.
-The EU’s General Data Protection Regulation (GDPR) is the result of four years of work by the EU to bring data protection legislation into line with new, previously unforeseen ways that data is now used.
+The General Data Protection Regulation (GDPR) became enforced on 25th May 2018 across EU Member States.
+The EU’s General Data Protection Regulation is the result of four years of work by the EU to bring data protection legislation into line with new, previously unforeseen ways that data is now used.

-Over the last year we have made significant progress with the Glow GDPR project.
-We have been working closely with a wide range of parties including the Information Commissioners Office, SOLAR, Digital Office for Scottish Local Government and MacRoberts legal services.
+Over the last year we have been working closely with a wide range of parties including the Information Commissioners Office, SOLAR, Digital Office for Scottish Local Government and MacRoberts legal services.

 The Glow Agreement